 Resources and Special Programs

-Azusa Pacific’s libraries include the William V. Marshburn Memorial Library, the Hugh and Hazel Darling Library, the Theological Library in the Duke Academic Complex, and six regional center libraries.
+Azusa Pacific’s libraries include the William V. Marshburn Memorial Library, the Hugh and Hazel Darling Library, the James L. Stamps Theological Library in the Duke Academic Complex, and six regional center libraries.

 A unified catalog identifies the more than 215,000 books and media, 1,600 periodical titles, and more than 630,000 microforms.
 The university network provides access to more than 100 electronic databases, including more than 12,000 full-text periodical titles, as well as all of the material available on the Web.
 The Azusa campus libraries are open at convenient times, with special hours set for final exam weeks, vacation breaks, and holidays.

-The Community Counseling Centers (CCCs) provide Christian-based counseling and consulting services at a low cost to the community.
-The centers help families resolve life transition dilemmas and find harmony between their values and actions.
-The centers also enable students in Azusa Pacific University’s Clinical or Family Psychology programs to develop the necessary skills to become effective therapists and/or psychologists.
+The Community Counseling Center (CCC) provides Christian-based counseling and consulting services at a low cost to the community.
+The center helps families resolve life transition dilemmas and find harmony between their values and actions.
+The center also enables students in Azusa Pacific University’s clinical and family psychology programs to develop the necessary skills to become effective therapists and/or psychologists.

 Neighborhood Wellness Center